adamchainz/django-mysql/docs/model_fields/json_field.rst

         mymodel.myfield = ["a", "list"]
         mymodel.myfield = {"a": "dict"}

-    This field requires Django 1.8+ and MySQL 5.7+.
-Both requirements are checked by the field and you'll get sensible errors for them when Django's checks run if you're not up to date on either.
+    This field requires MySQL 5.7+.
+This is checked by the field and you'll get sensible errors for them when Django's checks run if you're not up to date on either.

     .. warning::